excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 ## Get involved

-Excalidraw wouldn't be able to become such a product without all the contributors that gave us not only suggestions and reporting bugs, but actual fixes with hunderds of pull requests.
-Bla bla bla..
+Excalidraw wouldn't have become what it is today without all the wonderful contributions.
+If you haven't already, you can start today!
+And remember, it's not just code that makes Excalidraw better.
+Every bit helps, be it bug reports, translations, suggestions for improvements, or just hanging out on our [Discord chat](https://t.co/jWJMO0IcUu?amp=1) :).

 ## What's next